serina-robinson/thiolase-machine-learning/README.md

 ## Example machine learning workflow to predict enzyme substrate specificity

-Welcome to an example workflow to generate figures and analysis in the following manuscript:
+Welcome to an example workflow* to generate figures and analysis in the following manuscript:

 Robinson, S.L., Smith, M.D., Richman, J.E., Aukema, K.G., & Wackett, L.P.
 (2020) Machine learning-based prediction of activity and substrate specificity for OleA enzymes in the thiolase superfamily. **Under review.**

-###### *Note:* this is an abbreviated version of the workflow.
+**Note:** this is an abbreviated version of the workflow.
 For a complete RMarkdown version of this document go to [https://rpubs.com/robinsonserina/thiolases](https://rpubs.com/robinsonserina/thiolases)

-The complete scripts for analysis conducted in this study are available on the [thiolase-machine-learning Github repo](https://github.com/serina-robinson/thiolase-machine-learning/)

 ```{r}
 # Install and load packages